Reshail1/Reshail1/Readme.md

 ## I'm a Flutter, Angular and Nodejs Developer !!

 - 🔭 I just completed my 4 years as developer
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I learn something everyday
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to watch Cricket